EPFL-IC/mypage-test-template/README.md

 There are currently 8 files in the blocks folder :

 * about.css<br />
-  About block: Write a short description about yourself, your experience and anything you’d like to highlight.
+  About block: Write a short (for a better visual result, between 100 and 170 words) description about yourself, your experience and anything you’d like to highlight.
 * assocations.css <br />
   Assocations block: If you've ever been in a student assocation, add it into this block.
 * awards.css<br />